 - 19 sit down, closed book exams must be completed as well.
 These can be sat anywhere in the world.
 Additional fees apply for the exams.

-These modules provide foundation knowledge for the Diploma In Publishing And Journalism.
+These modules provide foundation knowledge for the 2100 hour study program in Publishing And Journalism.

 In addition to the core modules, students study any five of the following modules.

 Office Practices VBS102